ryanwiemer/gatsby-starter-gcn/README.md

 ## Useful Tips

-- If you make edits to your Contentful space while running `gatsby develop` you will need to stop it and rerun the command to see the changes reflected.
+- If you make edits to your Contentful space while running `yarn develop` you will need to stop it and rerun the command to see the changes reflected.
 For example a new post or page will not automatically show up until the website has been rebuilt.
-- The template assumes you have at least **one page**, **one post** and **one tag** in Contentful.
-If you do not the website will fail to build.
-- The SEO component assumes you have entered at least one meta description in Contentful for a post and one for a page.
-If you do not the website will fail to build.
-See the Content and SEO section above.
 - **DO NOT** store your Contentful access tokens or space ids anywhere in GitHub.
 Treat them like passwords.
-- **Yarn Users:** remove the `yarn*` line from the `.gitignore` file to avoid discrepancies in the Netlify deploy.